acceleratedscience/openad-model-helm-template/examples/dockerfiles/README.md

 # Dockerfile Examples

-This directory contains example Dockerfiles for building Python applications with SSH support for private dependencies.
-Each example demonstrates different approaches to handling SSH keys in Docker builds.
+This directory contains example Dockerfiles for building Python applications with support for private dependencies using SSH or Personal Access Tokens (PAT).
+Each example demonstrates different approaches to handling credentials in Docker builds.

 ## Examples Overview